 How to Make a Sequential Path Map in Tableau

 As with most features in Tableau, maps are flexible enough to meet many different analysis needs.
 One of the most popular uses of maps in Tableau that I have seen involves evaluating traffic through a certain travel hub, such as an airport or train station.
-These powerful visualizations are created using hub and spoke paths, with the airport or train station acting as the hub, and the paths to the destinations acting as the spokes.
+These powerful visualizations are created using hub and spoke path maps in Tableau, with the airport or train station acting as the hub, and the paths to the destinations acting as the spokes.
 See the Origin-Destination Mapping article on Knowledge Base if you are interested in creating this type of map.

 This is a great application of path maps in Tableau, but I had a need to display multiple destinations in sequential order instead of from a single origin to multiple destinations.
 My wife and I make it a priority to travel as much as we can, and I wanted to create a visualization to document our travels between stops.
 This tutorial walks you through how to create sequential paths on a map in Tableau.